 - Barrel-shaped thermal painted steel body and lid

 - Made in China by Char-Griller (A&J Mfg) and sold through several retailers

-Guide Review - Char-Griller Grillin Pro Gas Grill Model #3001
+Testing the Char-Griller Grillin' Pro Gas Grill Model #3001

-As many low-end gas grill manufacturers have moved to thin sheet metal bodies, this one has enough thickness to hold in heat and make a grill that can sear steaks and cook at high temperatures.
+Many low-end gas grill manufacturers have moved to thin sheet metal bodies, but this one has enough thickness to hold in heat to sear steaks and cook at high temperatures.